 You could take one wrong step and end up spraining your ankle.
 The changes in your muscles can lead to pains and spasms.
 Some women even end up developing Haglund’s deformity, which is a bony enlargement on the back of the heel that is incredibly painful.

 Luckily, there are quite a few ways to alleviate and heal the pain inflicted by a pair of high heels.
 The most important thing you can do for your body is to stretch regularly, especially your calves and plantar fascia.
-Check out our article titled "Do This Tried & True Exercise For A Stronger Foundation" to find out how to promote healthier feet and keep them stretched.
 The methods of reflexology are also a great way to massage out the pain.

 The best way to guarantee relief and comfort is to buy the best shoe for your health!
 When you wear KURU shoes, you don’t have to sacrifice style for comfort.